StereoSachiiii/StereoSachiiii/README.md

 - 🔭 I’m currently working on understanding LLVM:InstCombine / InstSimplify / ValueTracking for optimizations and an Orderbook that parses NASDAQ in C++ and simulates real market data.

--  I’m currently learning **Python,C++ and a bit of AI, Neural nets**
+-  I’m currently learning **LLVM,C++ and a bit of devops/infra**
 -  Learning C++ and performance related concepts trying to understand memmory/concurrency and operating systems.
 -  I will build things that are solved already to understand them and hopefully someday help the people that maintain these systems!
--  I'm obsessed with music.
-EQ mixing, Headphones and astrophysics.
-Let's theorycraft about these!
+-  Looking towards a compiler/ Hpc career.

 i like to build like a lotttttttttttttt